[…] For more Christmas destinations visit Quebec City at Christmas- The Ultimate Planning Guide […]

 This ferry goes across the St. Lawrence River from Quebec City to Levis.
 We took it on a whim a few years ago and found it to be amazing, not because Levis has that much going on, but because of the ice in the river.
 The boat pushes through the ice on the 15-minute trip across the St. Lawrence, and the sound of the ice shattering is unique.

-Tip: If you go around 4:00 you will get a glorious view of Quebec City beginning to light up in the dusk on your way back from Levis.
+Tip: If you go around 4:00, you will get a glorious view of Quebec City beginning to light up in the dusk on your way back from Levis.

-Rue de petit Champlain
+Rue de Petit Champlain

 Place Royale

 This might be my favorite place in all of Quebec City.
 This square is one of the oldest in Old Quebec.
-It features the oldest stone church in North America, named Notre Dame des Victoires.
+It features the oldest stone church in North America, Notre Dame des Victoires.
 It also features an enormous Christmas tree in the center of the square.
 Carolers can be found in December singing near the tree.

 Ride the Funicular